MArhamAA1422/b6-learning/react/lws.md

 ## Context API
 - Provide props to only relevant components anywhere in the Component Tree.
 - Basically a storage system, a pattern.
+- If provider's value changes, all consumers will also re-render.

 ### Procedures
 - Create a Context, it provides 2 things: